 The Resource Center for Sexuality & Gender (RCSG) provides educational programming and activities in support of all interested students, faculty and staff, and acts as a campus resource and communication center for meetings, programming and educational materials.
 The lending library is open to students and the Five College community.
 All students have access to the center with their Smith OneCard between 8 a.m. and midnight.
 Students, organizations, departments and offices may reserve the room to host programs focused on topics of gender and sexuality.

 Students, faculty and staff may reserve one of several available vending tables in the Campus Center during the academic year.
 Vending table reservations are limited to a maximum of three consecutive days.
-Vending tables can be moved outdoors to the Chapin deck when the weather permits.
+Vending tables can be moved outdoors to the Chapin deck when the weather permits and space is available.

 The Smith College Campus Center is open to Smith students, faculty and staff as well as guests, including those from the local community who are attending registered meetings or functions or simply seeking a place to relax.